5 DIY Maintenance Tips

 Tools involved include a ratchet, 12-inch socket arm, and spark plug socket (this is deeper than the typical socket).
 The fix should take 20 to 30 minutes and the spark plugs are relatively inexpensive.
 Always buy your parts from a reputable dealer to make sure are getting the best for you investment.

 Performing basic maintenance will give you a better relationship with your car and can be a great hobby.
 It’s easy to forget that you are operating a piece of heavy machinery on a daily basis.
 By understanding more about how your car operates, you will be more apt to know when something is failing or if more significant repair is required.
+You can even find more features like how long does an oil change take.
 Of course, if a task is too involved don’t hesitate to give us a visit and we’ll be more than happy to help!